abelbordonado/readme-and-templates/readme/backend-readme.md

 - Install and run the project
 - Installation troubleshooting (Typical errors that can happen)

-### Branches

- - Which are the protected branches?
- - Which is the current stable development branch?
-(Or where is this being said)

 ### Run

 - How to run the projects

 - Other commands and their use.
 (Document the commands in your package.json or of your Laravel command line)

-## Deployment

-Notes for deployment, or brief about the pipeline configurations

-- How to fire a staging version.
-- How to fire a production version.
-- How to roll back in case of error.

 ### Stack

 What main libraries are used, with a link to the documentation (I'm not talking about all the dependencies, but I am talking about the most important 3rd parties)